 Behind the western quay of the Old Port, stands Le Panier.
 You will see a series of stairs going up to the oldest neighborhood in Marseille.
 The area barely survived German destruction in the 1940s, who tore down all the other old buildings around the Vieux Port and the Hotel de Ville.

-Today, this area has turned into an artists’ sanctuary with small little boutiques and galleries that you can visit.
+Today, what is left of Le Panier has turned into an artists’ sanctuary with small little boutiques and galleries that you can visit.
 With its charming cobblestone streets and narrow lanes, this is provençale charm at its best.
 You can read more about Le Panier here.

 6. Quai des Belges marchés (markets)

 Just across from the Canebiére on the Vieux Port is where the local fishermen’s markets set up on weekends.
 Fresh fish brought in from the Mediterranean sea, early in the morning, and sold to make the city’s famous bouillabaisse.

 The winter Christmas markets are also set up here, as well as souvenir stands during the summer months for visiting tourists.